CharlesMangwa/react-data-fetching/docs/Fetch.md

 **Type: `Object`**

-Works exactly like `body`, but is used to construct your URL whenever you need to pass parameters to your request (i.e.:  `https://my-app.com/api/v1/users?limit=100&age=18`).
+Works exactly like `body`, but is used whenever you need to pass parameters to your request to construct your final URL (i.e.: `https://my-app.com/api/v1/users?limit=100&age=18`).

 ### path